highmobility/hmkit-fleet-v2/gradle/deploy-process.md

     - Action starts that pushes the package to MavenCentral.
     - You can check OSSRH whether release was successful or not.

+## Steps for v0 and v1

+- update CHANGELOG.md
+- update the version in `gradle.properties`.
+Needs to be done manually because the new tag task works for main branch only.
+- merge the PR to the `v0`/`v1` branch
+- Create release tag manually
+- Create a release from this tag

+❗Release the v0 and v1 first if releasing all versions.
+This way the v2 is the latest in the Releases changelog.

 ## Make a test release locally to staging

 - comment out line `useInMemoryPgpKeys(signingKey, signingPassword)` in deploy-ossrh.gradle
 - Update version in `$projectRoot/gradle.properties` and call `./gradlew -Prelease :hmkit-fleet:publishToSonatype`.
 - Don't merge test version names to main

-## Steps for v0 and v1

-- Same steps as in v2, but merge the PR to the `v0`/`v1` branch.
-- The new tag task will fail.
-So you need to create the tag manually and push it.
-Create the release from this manual tag.
-- ❗Release the v0 and v1 first if releasing all.
-This way the v2 is the latest in the Releases changelog.